-Applicants for a CTA must first have obtained a EudraCT number and must then submit the relevant application form and investigational medicinal product dossier (IMPD) to the MHRA.
+Applicants for a CTA must first have obtained a EudraCT number and must then submit the relevant application form, the investigational medicinal product dossier (IMPD) and supporting documentation to the MHRA.
 The MHRA aims to assess applications within 30 days from receipt of a valid application, but there are accelerated review times for certain studies.
-The Agency aims to
+The Agency aims to review applications for Phase I trials in healthy volunteers within 14 days and there is also a 14-day notification scheme for clinical trials that involve an authorised medicinal product and meet certain conditions.

-7 Animals (Scientific Procedures) Act 1986 (Chapter 14), as amended.
+9 The Animals (Scientific Procedures) Act 1986 (Chapter 14), as amended.

-8 Directive 2010/63/EU of the European Parliament and of the Council of 22 September 2010 on the protection of animals used for scientific purposes.
+10 Directive 2010/63/EU of the European Parliament and of the Council of 22 September 2010 on the protection of animals used for scientific purposes.

-9 The Good Laboratory Practice Regulations 1999 (SI 199/3106), as amended.
+11 The Good Laboratory Practice Regulations 1999 (SI 199/3106), as amended.

-10 Directive 2004/10/EC of the European Parliament and of the Council of 11 February 2004 on the harmonisation of laws, regulations and administrative provisions relating to the application of the principles of good laboratory practice and the verification of their applications for tests on chemical substances.
+12 Directive 2004/10/EC of the European Parliament and of the Council of 11 February 2004 on the harmonisation of laws, regulations and administrative provisions relating to the application of the principles of good laboratory practice and the verification of their applications for tests on chemical substances, as amended.

-11 Medicines for Human Use (Clinical Trials) Regulations 2004, as amended (SI 2004/1031).
+13 The Medicines for Human Use (Clinical Trials) Regulations 2004 (SI 2004/1031), as amended.

-12 Directive 2001/20/EC of the European Parliament and of the Council on the approximation of the laws, regulations and administrative provisions of the Member States relating to the implementation of good clinical practice in the conduct of clinical trials on medicinal products for human use, as amended.
+14 Directive 2001/20/EC of the European Parliament and of the Council on the approximation of the laws, regulations and administrative provisions of the Member States relating to the implementation of good clinical practice in the conduct of clinical trials on medicinal products for human use, as amended.

-13 Commission Directive 2005/28/EC of 8 April 2005 laying down principles and detailed guidelines for good clinical practice as regards investigational medicinal products for human use, as well as the requirements for authorisation of the manufacturing or importation of such products.
+15 Commission Directive 2005/28/EC of 8 April 2005 laying down principles and detailed guidelines for good clinical practice as regards investigational medicinal products for human use, as well as the requirements for authorisation of the manufacturing or importation of such products.